jesskelsall/jessrising.com/content/blog/2023-01-17-adventure-week-3.md

 ## A Snowy Summit

-Eventually the route reached Whernside itself - a two-kilometre long ridge overlooking Blea Moor and Ribblehead.
+Eventually the route reached Whernside itself - a two-kilometre-long ridge overlooking Blea Moor and Ribblehead.
 On this side the slope is at its steepest, and the path was about to walk its crest like a tightrope.

 Slushy stream-saturated trails gave way to crunchy snow as grip returned to my shoes.
-To my right, a fast approaching stone wall and fance, demarcating one side of the ridge from the other, covered in glistening snow.
+To my right, a fast-approaching stone wall and fence, demarcating one side of the ridge from the other, covered in glistening snow.
 To my left, precious few foot-widths of safety followed by an increasingly dangerous slope - serious injury awaiting anyone tumbling this way.

 The cloud layer grew closer as the wind blew across the summit.
 Finally, I felt lofty heights.